 Air masses are important features of the atmosphere that have a strong influence on weather patterns.
-An air mass is a volume of air with a large horizontal spread -- typically in the range of 1,600 kilometers (1,000 miles) or more -- that originates in a particular geographic region with uniform temperatures.
+An air mass is a volume of air with a large horizontal spread – typically in the range of 1,600 kilometers (1,000 miles) or more – that originates in a particular geographic region with uniform temperatures.
 Air masses that originate near the equator are typically warm and moisture-laden, and they feed types of storms on Earth such as tropical rain forests and fuel hurricanes.
 Air masses move vertically, with cold masses sinking and pushing warm air masses up.
 Convection currents are produced by the temperature differences in air masses, which makes wind.

 Classification of Air Masses

 Meteorologists classify air masses according to the latitude at which they develop and whether they develop over land or over the ocean.
 Arctic and Antarctic air masses develop at the highest latitudes, polar air masses at slightly lower ones, followed by tropical ones and finally equatorial air masses.

 Those that develop over water are maritime masses, while those that develop over land are continental masses.
 Continental masses are typically dry, while maritime ones are moist.
 Only six air masses exist because Arctic air is seldom moist, and equatorial air is seldom dry.